Humanos3D/ElMedalloBionicArm/README.md

 # Robotic Arm

-Project for development of the robotic arm

-Note that the Github discussion has been moved [here](https://github.com/enable-medellin/general/wiki/Github)

-Test
+Please click [here](https://github.com/enable-medellin/robotic-arm/wiki/Complete-Prototypes) for a full list of available documentation on the latest design of the bioonic arm by [e-NABLE Medellín](https://e-nablemedellin.com/en/home/) (completed May 2019).

+Please see the [Wiki](https://github.com/enable-medellin/robotic-arm/wiki) for additional development notes.